hogoww/Polyphemus/README.md

 # Ideas

 The main idea of Polyphemus is to provide a higher level vision of VMs OOPs.
 However, this is meant to be a basis for Pharo tools.
 Particularly we are investigating how to investigate memory corrupt and dead images.
 We were able to save an image, see the other Ressources section.

 # Other Ressources
-Video submited to the Esug'22 Innovation Technology Awards: https://youtu.be/zf3cCtNW830 (Vote pending) Report of how we used Polyphemus to resurect a dead image: todo upload and link
+Video submited to the Esug'22 Innovation Technology Awards: https://youtu.be/zf3cCtNW830 (Vote pending).
+Report of how we used Polyphemus to resurect a dead image: https://github.com/hogoww/Polyphemus/blob/main/Documentation/ResurrectingDeadImages/main.pdf.